mdn/content/files/en-us/web/media/formats/image_types/index.md

 While other data representations are defined in the specification, they are not widely used and often completely unimplemented.
 These features include: support for different bit depths, indexed color, alpha channels, and different pixel orders (by default, BMP is written from bottom-left corner toward the right and top, rather than from the top-left corner toward the right and bottom).

-Theoretically, several compression algorithms are supported, and the image data can also be stored in [JPEG](#jpeg-joint-photographic-experts-group-image) or [PNG](#png-portable-network-graphics) format within the BMP file.
+Theoretically, several compression algorithms are supported, and the image data can also be stored in [JPEG][4] or [PNG][5] format within the BMP file.

 <table class="standard-table">
   <tbody>